-Numerous studies have shown that the discriminability and identifiability of sounds decreases as the number of concurrently presented sounds increases (Bonebright et al., 2001; Ericson, Brungart, & Simpson, 2003; Lacherez et al., 2007; McGookin & Brewster, 2004; Walker & Lindsay, 2005a).
+Numerous studies have shown that the discriminability and identifiability of sounds decrease as the number of concurrently presented sounds increase (Bonebright et al., 2001; Ericson, Brungart, and Simpson, 2003; McGookin and Brewster, 2004; Walker and Lindsay, 2006a; Lacherez, Seah, and Sanderson, 2007).
 Theory and research alike suggest, however, that such problems can be somewhat ameliorated to the extent that acoustic cues allow for concurrently presented sounds to be parsed into separate streams (Bregman, 1990).
-To this end, researchers have suggested that spatial separation of different data (e.g., presenting different data series to left and right headphone channels, see Bonebright et al., 2001; L. M. Brown et al., 2003), the use of distinct timbres for different data series (Bonebright et al., 2001; McGookin & Brewster, 2004), and staggering the onsets of concurrent messages (McGookin & Brewster, 2004) may all facilitate the segregation of concurrent audio information.
-While pitch is also an effective cue for parsing concurrent auditory streams, pitch is often used to represent dynamic, non-categorical information in auditory displays and often may not be an appropriate dimension for promoting the separation of different data series.
-We should further note that the concurrent presentation of distinct channels of auditory information probably has a limit, beyond which the distinct streams of information will become impractical to parse and perceive (Flowers, 2005).
+To this end, researchers have suggested that spatial separation of different data (e.g., presenting different data series to left and right headphone channels; see Bonebright et al., 2001; Brown et al., 2003), the use of distinct timbres for different data series (Bonebright et al., 2001; McGookin and Brewster, 2004), and staggering the onsets of concurrent messages (McGookin and Brewster, 2004) may all facilitate the segregation of concurrent audio information.
+While pitch is also an effective cue for parsing concurrent auditory streams, it is often used to represent dynamic, noncategorical information in auditory displays and may not be an appropriate dimension for promoting the separation of different data series.
+It should further be noted that the concurrent presentation of distinct channels of auditory information probably has a limit, beyond which the distinct streams of information will become impractical to parse and perceive (Flowers, 2005).
 This theoretical limit is likely dependent upon not only the number of concurrently presented sounds, but also upon their qualitative characteristics.
-Bonebright and Nees (2007b), for example, found little to no interference for the comprehension of speech passages in the presence of a concurrent orienting task with earcons.
+Bonebright and Nees (in press), for example, found little to no interference for the comprehension of speech passages in the presence of a concurrent orienting task with earcons.
 Care should be taken when interfaces or environmental circumstances allow for overlapping sounds, as more research is needed to clarify the limits of perception for simultaneous auditory input.

-Delivery of audio: Hardware
+32.4.8 Delivery of Audio: Hardware

-A growing majority of digital devices come equipped with high-fidelity sound production capabilities off-the-shelf.
+A growing majority of digital devices come equipped with highfidelity sound production capabilities off-the-shelf.
 The auditory component of many interfaces may require little or no modification to hardware, but rather a design philosophy that takes better advantage of the existing capability to improve system accessibility with audio.
-The hardware considerations for the delivery of an audio interface may vary across different use scenarios, however, and Walker and Lindsay (2005b), described a number of the challenges encountered when designing their system for wearable audio navigation (SWAN).
-The SWAN project encountered logistical constraints beyond the auditory interface itself, including technical limitations such as unreliability in sensors (e.g., the fallibility of GPS and other technologies that attempt to precisely determine a mobile user's location) as well as practical limitations in battery power, size, and durability of a wearable, mobile computer (also see Chapter 11: Hand-held Devices and Mobile Phones and Chapter 12: Wearable Computing in this volume).
-Similarly, many attempts at auditory interfaces have been coupled with custom input devices (e.g., Morley et al., 1999; Winberg & Hellstrom, 2003), but such improvisations may not be necessary to the success of an auditory interface.
-While novel or emerging hardware technologies may eventually transform many of the ways in which people interact with a system (see Chapter 39: Virtual Mouse and Keyboard for Text Entry and Chapter 43: Haptic Interaction, in this volume), we believe that the existing, off-the-shelf capabilities of most hardware already allows for the implementation of auditory interfaces that could offer enhanced accessibility for all users.
+The hardware considerations for the delivery of an audio interface may vary across different use scenarios, however, and Walker and Lindsay (2005) described a number of the challenges encountered when designing their system for wearable audio navigation (SWAN).
+The SWAN project encountered logistical constraints beyond the auditory interface itself, including technical limitations such as unreliability in sensors (e.g., the fallibility of GPS and other technologies that attempt to precisely determine a mobile user's location) as well as practical limitations in battery power, size, and durability of a wearable, mobile computer (also see Chapter 11, "Handheld Devices and Mobile Phones," in this volume).

+Similarly, many attempts at auditory interfaces have been coupled with custom input devices (e.g., Morley et al., 1999; Winberg and Hellstrom, 2003), but such improvisations may not be necessary to the success of an auditory interface.
+While novel or emerging hardware technologies may eventually transform many of the ways in which people interact with a system (see Chapter 29, "Virtual Mouse and Keyboard for Text Entry," and Chapter 33, "Haptic Interaction," in this volume), existing, off-the-shelf capabilities of most hardware already allows for the implementation of auditory interfaces that could offer enhanced accessibility for many users.